 Can I commute to campus?

 Most transfer students live on campus.
 However, students living at home from the local area are allowed to commute to campus.
+Transfer students who are at least 21 years of age on the first day of class and who have an associate’s degree or more than 60 credit hours college level credit are also allowed to commute.
 Adequate and accessible parking is available for our commuter students.

 How do I find out how many of my current credits will transfer to Bluffton?

 Our admissions counselors will work one-on-one with you to review your previous academic work to determine the number of credits that will transfer to Bluffton.
 This can usually be done within 1-2 days of receiving your academic transcripts. >>> transfer credit policy

 Are there scholarship opportunities available for transfer students?

 Yes.
 Some options include: Transfer Scholarship, Transfer Honors Scholarship and Community

 Enrichment Grant.
 In addition, there may be additional need based aid available to

 Students transferring in the fall participate in one of four orientation and registration days.
 Transfer sessions are scheduled in the the afternoon where you not only get a feel for the campus but also meet one-on-one with department representatives to schedule classes, answer billing questions, etc.